 Springfield brothers arrested in connection to James Street shooting

-May 28—Two men were arrested in connection to a shooting that left a man hospitalized this week, Springfield Police Division Chief Lee Graf said in a press conference Friday evening.
+May 28—Two brothers were arrested in connection to a shooting that left a man hospitalized this week, Springfield Police Division Chief Lee Graf said in a video statement Friday evening.

 Brock See, 23, and Mason See, 22, both of Springfield, were arrested on Friday by the Springfield Police Division and the U.S. Marshals task force.
-The brothers are charged with discharging a firearm on a prohibited premises, improper handling of firearms in a motor vehicle and improper discharging of firearms into a habitation, Graf said.
+The brothers are charged with discharging a firearm on a prohibited premises, improper handling of firearms in a motor vehicle and improper discharging of firearms into a habitation, Graf said in the social media livestream.

 The Springfield Police Division responded around 6 p.m.
 Wednesday to the 900 block of James Street on the call of a gunshot injury.
 When police arrived, they found a man on a porch with a wound to the right leg, according to an incident report.